brumhard/alligotor/README.md

 You can set the value for the DB.Host with the env variable `<PREFIX>_DB_HOST` but not with `<PREFIX>_HOST` directly.

+### Arrays

+Since there is no nice way of representing arrays in all config sources (for example environment variables) it's currently not supported in these sources.

+The `ReadersSource` on the other hand can easily read arrays.

 ---

 ## Minimal example